kkapuria3/BestBuy-GPU-Bot/README.md

 * 1.0
     * Initial Release
+* 1.1
+	* Handle Please Wait Gracefully
+	* If Please Wait button shows up, bot will check every for second ATC button every 20 seconds
+	* Whenever second ATC button appears, it will click and checkout
+	* Reading Logs in Console

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details